Loxoscelism: Diagnosis

-Systemic loxocelism, a rare but severe illness caused by a brown recluse bite, can be diagnosed through urinalysis.
+Systemic loxoscelism, a rare but severe illness caused by a brown recluse bite, can be diagnosed through urinalysis.
 However, a blood test for elevated lactate dehydrogenase and total bilirubin have been shown to be a more sensitive test.

 Treatment

 Despite being one of the few medically important spider bites, there is no established treatment for the bite of a Loxosceles spider.
 Physicians wait for the body to heal itself, and assist with cosmetic appearance.
 There are, however, some remedies currently being researched.

 Anti-venoms

 Anti-venoms are commercially prepared antibodies to toxins in animal bites.
 They are specific for each bite.
 There are several anti-venoms commercially available in Brazil, which have been shown to be effective in controlling the spread of necrosis in rabbits.
 When administered immediately, they can almost entirely neutralize any ill effects.
 If too much time is allowed to pass, the treatment becomes ineffective.
 Most victims do not seek medical attention within the first twelve hours of being bitten, and these anti-venoms are largely ineffective after this point.
 Because of this, anti-venoms are not being developed more widely.
 They have, however, been proven to be very effective if administered in a timely manner and could be utilized in Brazil as a legitimate technique.